Table of contents

-With regard to new nuclear facilities, this Guide shall apply as of 1 December 2013 until further notice.
+With regard to new nuclear facilities, this Guide shall apply as of 1 April 2020 until further notice.
 With regard to operating nuclear facilities and those under construction, this Guide shall be enforced through a separate decision to be taken by STUK.
-This Guide replaces Guide YVL 3.5.
+This Guide replaces Guide YVL E.4, 15 Nov 2013.

 According to Section 7 r of the Nuclear Energy Act (990/1987), the Radiation and Nuclear Safety Authority (STUK) shall specify detailed safety requirements for the implementation of the safety level in accordance with the Nuclear Energy Act.